cmichi/ulm-opening-hours/README.md

 # Ulm Opening Hours

 **Project Status:** Everyhting is working as expected.
-The code is still messy and has to be refactored, also the UI has to be optimized for mobile clients.
+The code is still a bit messy and has to be cleaned, also the UI has to be optimized for mobile clients.
 This will be done as a next step.

 The goal of this project is to create a website which can be used to answer